OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/inline-image-sync-behaviour.md

 # Image/ File Synchronization Behavior with Target end system not supporting Inline Synchronization

-* In case the target end system does not support inline synchronization, and an inline image/ file is added to the source entity rich text field/ comment, then upon synchronization by OpsHub Integration Manager, below mentioned will be the behavior:
+* In case the target end system does not support inline synchronization, and an inline image/ file is added to the source entity rich text field/ comment, then upon synchronization by <code class="expression">space.vars.SITENAME</code>, below mentioned will be the behavior:
   * Data synchronized to the target entity will not have any renderable images/ files or opshub custom tags for image/ file when it is not a renderable field/ comment.
   * Images/ files will be uploaded to the entity as attachments.
   * In backward synchronization, from such end systems, the originally added images/ files will be removed from the fields.

 # Image/ File Synchronization Behavior with Comment

-* If a comment has been synchronized by OpsHub Integration Manager with an inline image/ file, the target comment will also have the image/ file.
+* If a comment has been synchronized by <code class="expression">space.vars.SITENAME</code> with an inline image/ file, the target comment will also have the image/ file.
   * Now, even if the comment is deleted in the source end system, the image/ file will persist in the target comment and also as an attachment on the entity in case it is an entity storage end system.

 # Synchronization Behavior